We have reduced your load to a maximum of 5 papers: please write detailed thoughtful reviews.

 Subject areas, published papers, and bidding

 By now, you will also have entered your subject areas into CMT, and uploaded a representative sample of your papers to the Toronto Paper Matching System.
 This data is used to make the best possible assignments of papers to reviewers, subject to conflict and quota constraints.
-At the end of the process, reviewers were asked to 'tweak' their assignments, by rating up to 24 papers by entering "not willing", "willing", or "eager" into CMT.
+Additionally reviewers were asked to rate up to 25 potential assignments by entering "not willing", "willing", or "eager" into CMT.
 These 'bids' were used to further refine the assignments.
+For details of how this information was used please see this blog post

 Again, we thank you for your help so far and in the future.
 Your carefully considered input is crucial to the success of the conference.